 2. Consider Dedicated Freight Contracts Instead of the Spot Market for Reliable Capacity.

 As carriers vie for customers, the resulting price competition yields a better price for the buyer.
 That’s the premise of the spot market, right?
 But, as the capacity crunch tightens, you’re not going to be in a position to wait for the best price – you need reliable capacity now.
-Which is why you should consider changing your approach from the cost-centric spot market to the capacity-centric dedicated freight contract.
+Which is why you should consider changing your transportation logistics outsourcing approach from the cost-centric spot market to the capacity-centric dedicated freight contract.